ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_1_Unix_Introduction.md

 6, 7 and 8| Last modification time |

-`ls` is an example of a command which can take options: \-l is an example of an option.
+`ls` is an example of a command which can take options: `-l` is an example of an option.
 The options change the behaviour of the command.
-There are online manual pages that tell you which options a particular command can take **man**, and how each option modifies the behaviour of the command for that type
+There is a system manual that tell you which options a particular command can take, and how each option modifies the behaviour of the command, for that we can use the command *man*:

 `$ man ls`